 Hivite is from the Hebrew root word Chavvah (Strong H2333) meaning village, town, tent village, an encampment of a village.

 The Jebusites – Yebuwciy (Strong H2983) – descendants of Jebus the third son of Canaan who lived in or around the site of Jebus.
-This was an early name of Jerusalem.
+This was the early name of Jerusalem.

-It is from the root word Yebuwc (Strong H2982) meaning threshing floor or a place trodden down.
+Yebuwciy is from the root word Yebuwc (Strong H2982) meaning threshing floor or a place that was trodden down.

 When I put all the above meanings together I received a clear message from the Lord.